 The Hawai‘i Community Foundation administers more than 200 scholarship funds and annually awards $4.5 million in student aid for students bound for college locally or on the Mainland.
 “We begin the process in November, and encourage families to start early,” says Eric La‘a, the senior development officer at HCF.
 “The application process is quite extensive.”
 The good news?
 The platform is set up so students can be matched with more than one scholarship.
 But the number of applicants has increased significantly in recent years, so apply as early as you can.

 Students who are of Hawaiian ancestry may be eligible for scholarships, ranging from $500 to $4,000, through the Office of Hawaiian Affairs (OHA).
 Visit oha.org/scholarships for information on the two OHA programs, and a downloadable guide with information on additional scholarships, financial aid resources and support services for Hawaiian students.

-When it came time to find a college, Le Jardin Academy parent Jennifer Souza let her daughter, Taylor, a freshman at Linfield College, take the reins.
+When it came time to find a college, Le Jardin Academy parent Jennifer Souza let her daughter, Taylor, take the reins.
 “Let them have ownership of it,” she says.
 “Don’t try to do it and apply to schools you want them to apply to.”

 U.S. News and Forbes are helpful resources for comparing schools.
 Websites such as cappex.com can help inform you of what your chances are of getting in.